Suspension of Operations and Location Closings Policy

 Notifications regarding all suspension and office closures will be sent out via mobile alert (email and text).
 The SUNY Empire website is also updated to reflect the status of all locations.
 All university employees and students are highly encouraged to sign up for the SUNY Empire alert system so they receive the most up to date and accurate information regarding emergency situations in or around the university.
 Employees should not rely on media outlets such as the news or radio.
 Official notification with the directive for employees will only come from email or text directly from the university via mobile alert or via the university webpage.
 As stated above, employees are required to report to work unless otherwise instructed by university president or designee.

 Weather-related closures do not generally affect online courses.
 Due to the disparate nature of online studies, both the student and the instructor should make efforts to communicate during a time of emergency.
 Students should contact individual course instructors, as soon as the possibility allows, to understand if the emergency has affected online courses.
 Faculty in regions impacted by severe weather or other emergencies should contact students if weather or other emergencies has affected the progression of the course as soon as possible.

-In the event of an emergency, the Office of Safety and Security or other college administrator will send out notification for local employees and students to evacuate the building.
+In the event of an emergency, the Office of Safety and Security or other university administrator will send out notification for local employees and students to evacuate the building.
 Notification will be made when it is safe to enter the building.
 As per SUNY policy 5608 and 8900, the Office of Safety and Security will notify the appropriate offices at SUNY.

 The Office of the President determines which of the essential functions must continue during a disruption or office closure and the employees needed to continue the function.